2018 Horizon Air Bombardier Q400 incident: Incident

-The aircraft was stolen from Plane Cargo 1 at the north end of Sea–Tac Airport and maneuvered to runway 16C via taxiways.
+The aircraft was stolen from Plane Cargo 1 at the north end of Sea–Tac Airport and maneuvered to runway 16C via taxi.
 Seattle Tower tried several times to get the pilot of the aircraft to identify himself but received no response.
 A nearby Alaska Airlines jet on the ground reported that the aircraft began a takeoff roll with its wheels smoking, and an unauthorized takeoff was made at 19:32 local time (02:32 UTC, August 11).
 In response, two McDonnell Douglas F-15C Eagles of the Oregon Air National Guard's 142nd Fighter Wing under the command of NORAD were scrambled at around 20:15 local time from Portland Air National Guard Base to intercept it.
 Both were armed with AIM-9 Sidewinder and AIM-120 AMRAAM air-to-air missiles and reached supersonic speeds, which generated sonic booms on the way to the Puget Sound area.
 A KC-135R Stratotanker refueling tanker was also scrambled from Fairchild Air Force Base to support the F-15 flight.
 Flights in and out of Sea–Tac Airport were temporarily suspended.

 Seattle–Tacoma air traffic control (ATC) maintained radio contact with the occupant.
 The transmissions were quickly recorded and posted on social media websites.
-The pilot said he was a "broken guy, got a few screws loose I guess.
+The pilot said he was a "broken guy ... got a few screws loose, I guess.
 Never really knew it until now."
 When ATC suggested he land the plane at Joint Base Lewis–McChord, the occupant refused: "Those guys will rough me up if I try and land there.
 I think I might mess something up there, too.
 I wouldn't want to do that."
 He asked ATC if he could get a job as a pilot with Alaska Airlines if he successfully landed the aircraft.
 ATC said, "they would give you a job doing anything if you could pull this off", to which he replied, "Yeah right!
 Nah, I'm a white guy."